 A divorce lawyer is not an impartial observer of your separation.
 It is their job to win the best “deal” they can for their client.
 This can necessitate tough bargaining.

-By contrast, a counsellor should be able to remain objective and help you work through the relational and emotional aspect of sometimes-protracted legalities and formalities of your divorce.
+By contrast, a counsellor should be able to remain objective and help you work through the relational and emotional aspects of the sometimes-protracted legalities and formalities of your divorce.